day8/re-com/README.md

 When creating new components, we have found it useful to use the CSS from existing JavaScript projects (assuming their licence is compatible with MIT) and then replace the JavaScript with ClojureScript.
-Reagent really is is very nice.
+Reagent really is very nice.

 Also, please refer to [CONTRIBUTING.md](https://github.com/Day8/re-com/blob/master/CONTRIBUTING.md) for further details on creating issues and pull requests.